luqmaany/frequency/README.md

    ```sh
    flutter run
    ```
-   > You can run Convey on mobile, web, or desktop.
+   > You can run Frequency on mobile, web, or desktop.
 See [Flutter's docs](https://docs.flutter.dev/get-started/install) for platform-specific setup.

 ---